andrewdavis23/table_file_compiler/README.md

-# csv_compiler
+## Program:
-This tool compiles a folder of CSV files into a single file.
-Query optional.
+This tool compiles text, Excel, and CSV files containing similar tables into one file.

-I'm going to work on making this into a simple GUI application.
+## Notes:

-Was originally intended to append Excel files, but there is a bug within the pd.read_excel function "Workbook contains no default style, apply openpyxl's default" Openpyxl is the engine that reads .xlxs files
+There was a bug within the pd.read_excel function:  "Workbook contains no default style, apply openpyxl's default."
+Openpyxl is the engine that reads .xlxs files.
+This seems to be working now.
-Solution was to convert to another Excel file type (one that uses a different engine) or CSV

-This uses a module called progressbar2 to display a loading bar, percentage and estimated time for compiling CSV files.
-Might be a little bit buggy.
+## Future adds:
+SQL query window
+Append tables on matching column names. exclude excess columns